 Put your harvested fruits in a shallow container and then in the refrigerator.
 They should last two or three days like this.

 Final Thoughts On Hydroponic Raspberries

-Ready to get started growing your own hydroponic raspberries?
+Ready to get started growing your own hydroponic fruit, like amazingly sweet and tasty raspberries?
 Start by shopping Hydrobuilder’s extensive collection of hydroponic growing equipment.

-Whether it’s your first time trying hydroponics or your hundredth, we have everything you need (and at affordable prices!) for a successful growing experience.
+No matter if it’s your first time or if you are a pro, we have everything you need (and at affordable prices!) for a successful growing experience.